sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 226f6d39-delta
+## 2d10e966-delta

-- Skip mirror mount for rootfs `/`
+- Fix "Direct Install into system partition" on `overlayfs` root directory

 ### HAPPY NEW YEAR 2023 🎆🎆
-If this version is stable enough, it will be released as 25.2-delta-6 with highlight changes:
+There might be a few updates before it is released as 25.2-delta-6 with highlight changes:

 - [MagicMount]: Recreate all mounts under mirrors to make magic mount more compatible, especially devices which use overlayfs to modify some system folder
 - [General] Support Bluestacks, needs [app_process wrapper](https://github.com/HuskyDG/app_process_wrapper/releases) to run Zygisk, overwise it will be bootloop